-Slow cooker gammon is a quick to prepare a meal with tasty results.
+My slow cooker gammon recipe is a quick way to prepare a meal with tasty results.

-You can keep the recipe super simple and literally just add the gammon and a little water.
-Or, you can add some additional ingredients to create some different tastes.
+You can keep the recipe simple and place the gammon joint in a little water.
+Or, you can add some additional ingredients to create some different flavours.

-Either way, the preparation time is very short.
+Either way, the preparation time is very short, and the resulting flavour is delicious.

 - Gammon joint – smoked or unsmoked